Our unique upbringing and culture influence the way we communicate.

-As a result, they can be intimidating as they often come across as rude and commanding, but in times of conflict they can also be considered leaders and command the respect of those around then.
+As a result, they can be intimidating as they often come across as rude and commanding.
+But in times of conflict, they can also be considered leaders and command the respect of those around them.

 Which of these behaviours reflects an aggressive communication style?

-When faced with conflict, they can come across as fake and resentful to others as they will mutter to themselves rather than directly speaking to a person or issue.
-They may appear cooperative on the outside, and only give clues that they disagree.
+When faced with conflict, they can come across as "fake" and resentful to others, as they might mutter to themselves rather than directly speaking to a person or issue.
+They may appear cooperative on the outside and only give clues that they disagree.

 "I respect your opinion.
 We both have valuable viewpoints to share."

-Assertive communicators often focus on an open communication without being overbearing.
-They can express their own needs, desires, ideas and feelings, while also considering the needs of others.
+Assertive communicators often focus on open communication without being overbearing.
+They can express their own needs, desires, ideas, and feelings, while also considering the needs of others.

-In this sense, they are easy to communicate with, as they aim for both sides to win in times of conflict.
+In this sense, they're easy to communicate with, as they aim for both sides to win in times of conflict.

-Which of these statements does NOT reflect an assertive communication style?
+Which of these statements does reflect an assertive communication style?
+Select all that apply: